gyrostable/documentation/src/pools/e-clps.md

 By performing different manipulations on a circle, the E-CLP can be calibrated to different use-cases.
 The main use-cases are listed below with colloquial explanations:

 * Symmetric stretch: price-bounded ‘StableSwap’ [1]
-* Asymmetric stretch: high liquidity at 1$, with residual liquidity at other prices
+* Asymmetric stretch: high liquidity at 1 USD, with residual liquidity at other prices
 * Constant circle: alternative to constant product concentrated liquidity
 :::